ajaymaddela/ajay/karpenter/karpenter.md

-# In karpenter.yaml add this section
+# In karpenter.yaml add this section find the karpenter deployment affinity rules and hard code nodgroup name
 affinity:
   nodeAffinity:
     requiredDuringSchedulingIgnoredDuringExecution: